2024-01-07 20:05:01

 “The war must not end before we have achieved our goals,” Netanyahu said on Sunday at the start of his cabinet’s weekly meeting.
 “I say this to both our enemies and our friends,” he added.

 Netanyahu and his war cabinet are ultimately pushing for a quick solution to the tense situation on the northern border.
 According to their own statements, they prefer a diplomatic agreement, but otherwise threaten a military option.
-According to the Washington Post, a warning about such a “significant escalation” comes from the USA.
-According to the report, there is concern among U.S. government officials that an escalation between the Mediterranean neighbors could be even bloodier than the last war between Israel and Hezbollah in 2006.
+According to the Washington Post, a warning regarding such a “significant escalation” comes from the USA.
+According to the report, there is concern among U.S. government officials that an escalation between the Mediterranean neighbors might be even bloodier than the last war between Israel and Hezbollah in 2006.

 1704660502